 For a discussion of the trade-offs, see Auditing on a System With Oracle Solaris Zones.

-The options described in this section are available when implementing auditing in zones.
+The following options are available when implementing auditing in zones.

 This configuration treats all zones as part of one system.
 The global zone runs the only audit service on a system and collects audit records for every zone.
 You customize the audit_class and audit_event files only in the global zone, then copy these files to every non-global zone.